machdep/nrf5340/README.md

 # nRF5340

+This is a work-in-progress demo for Bluetooth LE on nRF5340.
+Nordic libble controller s140 is used in this demo.

+Current status: BLE host-layer library is included to the main core app, Nordic link-layer library has set up on the net core, but communication between them has not yet established.

 Nordicsemi nRF5340 is a dual-core ARM Cortex-M33.

 For nRF5340-DK (application core) connect micro usb cable to J2, for other boards connect UART pins as follows: